 On line 6, it states that “The frequency domain sequence used to construct the VHT-STF field in a 20 MHz transmission is identical to the L-STF field”.
 While this is technically correct, it is not consistent with the formula (22-29), where the VHT-STF field is equated with HT-STF.
 The proposal is to make the text consistent with the formula.

 Proposed resolution

 Revise.
 Change Page 2506, Line 6 as follows:

-The frequency domain sequence used to construct the VHT-STF field in a 20 MHz transmission is identical to the L-STF field.
+The frequency domain sequence used to construct the VHT-STF field in a 20 MHz transmission is identical to the HT-STF field.

 CID 5932